ngreatens/NanoporeITS/NGSpeciesID_seqgen.md

 for file in *.fastq; do echo "./NGSpeciesID.sh $file"; done >  NGS.commands
 ```

-copy output into slurm script or pass.
+copy output into slurm submission script.
 It runs very fast on a cluster.
 Probably doesn't take much time on a laptop either.

 Result should be something similar to this for one sample.